altocodenl/tagaway-mobile/tagaway/lib/readme.md

 ## TODO

+- Fix bug with ordering of pages in local.
+- Avoid flashing of the entire grid when a piv is hashed.
+- Handle >= 400 errors with snackbar on tagService and uploadService
+- Rename uploadService to pivService, reorganize files inside ui_elements
+- Message and icon when page is empty (You're all done here!)
+(Tom)
+- Remove edit & delete buttons after cancel or when tapping anywhere else.

 home:
    - add tabs for pinned vs recent
    - remove add hometags button if not on pinned
    - add query selector search button, big one, on the bottom
    - display tags in a different way, including the last piv home grid:
-   - options button that gives you delete, share & select all (also for phone grid)
-   - pared de ladrillos at top if nothing, or link to previous month, taking up one piv
+   - go back home button
-   - show only grid elements of that month, also in queries! do it by tag.
+   - show only grid elements of that month, also in queries! do it per tag on the background
-   - When clicking on month on time header, refresh query phone
+   - When clicking on month on time header, refresh query
-   - Message and icon when page is empty (You're all done here!)
-(Tom) share
+   - pared de ladrillos at top if nothing, or link to previous month, taking up one piv. pared de ladrillos at the end as well!
+   - options button that gives you delete, share & select all (also for phone grid) (Tom)
-   - liberate space, put icon, put "coming soon!"
+   - liberate space on bottom navigation, put icon, put "coming soon!"
-Bugs to fix:
-   - Dont delete local pics if still uploading!
-   - Mark tagged stuff if uploading!
-   - No reentrant hashing
-   - Avoid flashing by having the overall grid be redrawn on a different number of pages, and each page to be a reactive view based on the page itself.
-   - Handle >= 400 errors with snackbar on tagService and uploadService

-- Add version number to constants and also to error reporting
-- Remove edit & delete buttons after cancel or when tapping anywhere else
-- When untagging a piv on the upload queue (after checking that it has no other tags yet), remove it from the upload queue
-- Rename uploadService to pivService

 - Design distinctive icon for app (Tom)
 - Draggable selection (Tom)